GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/camera/reference.md

 **Layer default Z order**
 Change the default Z order set to objects when they are created on a layer.

-**Effect parameter (enable or disable)**
+**Effect property (enable or disable)**
-Enable or disable a parameter of an effect.
+Enable or disable a property of an effect.
-You can find the parameter names (and change the effect names) in the effects window.
+You can find the property names (and change the effect names) in the effects window.

-**Effect parameter (number)**
+**Effect property (number)**
-Change the value of a parameter of an effect.
+Change the value of a property of an effect.
-You can find the parameter names (and change the effect names) in the effects window.
+You can find the property names (and change the effect names) in the effects window.

-**Effect parameter (string)**
+**Effect property (string)**
-Change the value (string) of a parameter of an effect.
+Change the value (string) of a property of an effect.
-You can find the parameter names (and change the effect names) in the effects window.
+You can find the property names (and change the effect names) in the effects window.

 **Show a layer**
 Show a layer.